ARTICLE 1. OBJECTIVE

-1.01 The mission of the Gulf Coast Section of the Society of Economic Paleontologists and Mineralogists (GCSSEPM), a section of the Society for Sedimentary Geology (SEPM), is to promote the science of stratigraphy in the Gulf Coast states through research in paleontology and sedimentary petrology, especially as it relates to petroleum geology.
-The Corporation, herein referred to as the "Section," will be closely associated with the Gulf Coast Association of Geological Societies and will cooperate with it and with the local geological societies of which it is composed for the furtherance of mutual objectives.
+1.01 The mission of the Gulf Coast Section of the Society of Economic Paleontologists and Mineralogists (GCSSEPM), a section of the Society for Sedimentary Geology (SEPM), is to promote the science of stratigraphy in the Gulf Coast states through research in paleontology, sedimentology, and sedimentary petrology, especially as it relates to petroleum geology.
+The Corporation, herein referred to as the “Section,” will be closely associated with the Gulf Coast Association of Geological Societies (GCAGS) as practically possible and will cooperate with GCAGS, its member societies, and other geological societies for the furtherance of mutual objectives.

 ARTICLE 2.
 MEMBERS

-2.01 The Section shall have members, lifetime members, charter members, and honorary members.
+2.01 The Section shall have members, lifetime members, and honorary members.

-2.03 Anyone who qualifies for membership in the Section can become a lifetime member by paying a one-time lifetime membership fee.
-A lifetime member shall remain a member of the Section for life and shall not be required to pay annual dues.
+2.03 Anyone who qualifies for membership in the Section can become a lifetime member by paying a one-time lifetime membership fee and shall not be required to pay annual dues.
 The lifetime membership fee shall be decided by the Executive Council and may be changed by the Council as it deems appropriate.